borgyin/starter-hugo-portfolio-theme/content/contact/contact.md

 headless: true

 # Order that this section appears on the page.
-weight: 130
+weight: 10

-title: 联系我
+title: Contact me
 subtitle:

 content:
   # Automatically link email and phone or display as text?
-  autolink: true
+  autolink: false

   # Email form provider
 #  form: